Kelso, Scottish Borders: Floors Castle

 Floors Castle is a large stately home built in the 1720s just outside of Kelso.
 It is a visitor attraction.
 Adjacent to the house there is a large walled garden with a cafe, a small garden centre and the Star Plantation.

 Media

 Local news and television programmes are provided by BBC Scotland and ITV Border.
 Television signals are received from the Selkirk TV transmitter.

 Kelso's local radio stations are BBC Radio Scotland on 93.5 FM and Greatest Hits Radio Scottish Borders and North Northumberland on 96.8 FM.

-The local newspapers are Southern Reporter and Border Telegraph.
+The local newspapers are the Southern Reporter and the Border Telegraph.

 Twin towns

 Kelso is twinned with two cities abroad: